 English-owned and managed and with English, Italian and French-speaking personnel, you get an authentic experience of living in the old city of Marrakech–a different environment to that found in modern hotels.
 The owners speak English, French, German and Arabic.

 The aim is to provide a welcoming refuge after the tumult and excitement of the souks (local markets) and the main square and to offer good value.
 Individually designed suites.
-Our rates include all local taxes. *See our special offers.

 The rooms are individually decorated with air conditioning and heating for your comfort.
 All rooms have private bathrooms, two with bathtubs.